-The diagnostic test involves drawing about 5 cc of venous blood and this standard procedure has minimal risk.
+The diagnostic test involves drawing about 5 ml of venous blood and this standard procedure has minimal risk.

-- All children that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.
+- For both cohorts: Child and/or mother that have been treated with systemic steroids or have undergone immune suppression treatment within the last 6 months

-- All children diagnosed with severe infectious diseases or sepsis over the last 6 months.
+- Child and/or mother diagnosed with severe infectious diseases or sepsis over the last 6 months

-- Children with ASD treated for a severe convulsive disorder.
+- Child with ASD treated for a severe convulsive disorder